-Journey To Skamba - Home of Supramental Yogi Patrizia Norelli-Bachelet
+Journey To Skambha - Home of Supramental Yogi Patrizia Norelli-Bachelet

 by Lori Tompkins ©2003*

 At some early age, I spontaneously began practicing various pranayamas, calling up massive currents of energy into my body; and so have long known that there is more to being human than meets the eye.
 When I was 19, my father, a medical doctor, committed suicide, propelling me forcefully and instantaneously into a different level of awareness that was irreversible.
-That awareness was a heightened sensitivity to the emptyness/shallowness of the human race and all its concerns and effects, and to the impending annihilation such shallowness of consciousness would manifest.
+That awareness was a heightened sensitivity to the emptiness and shallowness of the human race and all its concerns and effects, and to the impending annihilation such shallowness of consciousness would manifest.
 I became painfully aware that the full Truth of Being was not yet here, on this planet; meaning the Soul, the Heart at full-flame was yet Unborn, hidden and repressed by the current conditions of matter and mind.
 In addition to being heart sick in my 20s, my body's immune system was somewhat compromised.
-It seemed that no relationships, no medicines, no University degrees, athletic endeavors, worthy occupations, or any amount of reading of other people's yogic/spiritual realizations had enough power/Truth to hold back my heart/soul's gradual but noticeable retreat from the world of matter.
+It seemed that no relationships, no medicines, no University degrees, athletic endeavors, worthy occupations, or any amount of reading other people's spiritual realizations had enough power or truth to hold back my heart (my soul's) gradual but noticeable retreat from the world of matter.
 Nearing 28, I contracted giardia and bronchitis and my ten-month old kitten was run over and found frozen to death in a snow bank.
-I realized then that if I did not wake up and change course, I might not make it to age 30.
+I realized then that if I did not wake up (out of my own snow-bank) and change course, I might not make it to age 30.

 Within months of that realization, the necessary elements arranged themselves for my survival.
 I quit my job in Boulder, Colorado assisting developmentally disabled adults which helped pay the bills while I wrote un-publishable stories, and moved to my mother's empty condominium in the ski resort of Aspen.
 There I started religiously practicing hatha yoga, became involved with an astrologer and teacher who was masterful at helping people change course, and landed a job working as an editorial assistant of a local newspaper.